drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DataPrep.rst

 ..
 NOTE::

-  The SNP genotype data can be for multiplexed donors in the pool **OR** it can be publicly available common SNP genotypes which can be downloaded from 1000G (`hg19 <http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/>`__ or `hg38 <http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/GRCh38_positions/>`__) or from HRC (`hg19 <http://www.haplotype-reference-consortium.org/site>`__).
+  The SNP genotype data can be for multiplexed donors in the pool **OR** it can be publicly available common SNP genotypes which can be downloaded from `1000G <https://www.internationalgenome.org/category/ftp/>`__ (hg19 and hg38) or from `HRC <http://www.haplotype-reference-consortium.org/site>`__ (hg19 only).

-There isn't any pre-processing that's needed for the single cell count data.
+  For 1000G, use the instructions at the above link to access the data per your preferences and you can find the required files at the following directories:

+    - The hg19 data is available at ``/ftp/release/``
+    - The hg38 data is available at ``/ftp/release/20130502/supporting/GRCh38_positions/``

+You won't need to pre-process the single cell count data unless you are using DoubletDecon or DoubletFinder which need QC-filtered and normalized counts (for example with `Seurat <https://satijalab.org/seurat/articles/pbmc3k_tutorial.html>`__).

 For the demultiplexing softwares, you should filter the SNP genotypes that you will use.